molgenis/molgenis-emx2/README.md

 *  change password via ui possible
 *  enable overlapping composite foreign key for ref_array (trigger difficult!)
 *  ENSURE PASSWORD IS NOT IN THE LOGS

-### first

-*  remove option for refback to be updateable
 *  download of extended class should include superclass values
 *  download of superclass should only include superclass records

+### first

+*  remove option for refback to be updateable? (discussion about this)
 *  download using filter that is applied in explorer view
 *  filter option for 'null' and 'not_null'
 *  check roundtrip download/update of data and model